MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 - The number of app sessions in the last 14 days, which informs how widely the app is used in your organization
 - Number of advisories on significant deteriorations in the last 24 hours

-You can select any app to get additional details
+You can select any app to get additional details.

 ### App details
 This view shows the health trends for a selected Office app across all the builds and update channels deployed in your tenant.
 You can select an app, metric, and build and the daily metric values will be plotted on a graph.
 By default, the most active and latest available builds are presented.
 You can also view other builds.
 Typical use cases for this view include: